azurite-bedrock/Universal-Language-Pack/README.md

   </a>
 </div>

-Minecraft: Universal Language Pack is a Bedrock Add-On that expands language support by including numerous missing languages.
+Minecraft: Universal Language Pack is a Bedrock Resource Pack that expands language support by including numerous missing languages.
 Join our Crowdin project to help refine current translations and contribute new ones!

 ## Features